-German- I Course Code: 21GRUG101 Continuous Evaluation: 40 Marks Credits: 3 End Semester Examination: 60 Marks Prerequisite: Nil Course Type: Core
+German- I Course Code: 21GRUG101 Continuous Evaluation: 40 Marks Credits: 2 End Semester Examination: 60 Marks Prerequisite: Nil Course Type: Core

-- 1. To develops oral and written skills of understanding, expressing and exchanging Information/interacting. - 2.
-To develops the ability to construct sentences and frame questions. - 3.
+- 1. To develop oral and written skills of understanding, expressing and exchanging Information/interacting. - 2.
+To develop the ability to construct sentences and frame questions. - 3.
 To provide German language as a competitive edge in career choices. - 4.
 To know the culture of Germany, Austria and Switzerland. - 5.
-This may be useful in the field of employment opportunities as well as helping them to develop projects on browsing German websites
+To create awareness about the employment opportunities as well as helping them to develop projects on browsing German websites.